ChainSafe/gossamer/docs/docs/design/candidate-backing-elastic-scaling.md

 The order of candidates of the same parachain must be preserved in the response because candidates are supplied in dependency order.
 We must ensure that this dependency order is preserved.

- So, If a backable candidate of a parachain cannot be retrieved, the response should not contain any candidates of the same parachain that follow it in the input slice.
+If a backable candidate of a parachain cannot be retrieved, the response should not contain any candidates of the same parachain that follow it in the input slice.

  For example:
  Candidates => [A, B, C, D, E, F, G, H]